ueberdosis/tiptap/docs/src/docPages/guide/output.md

 Unfortunately, **tiptap doesn’t support Markdown as an input or output format**.
 We considered to add support for it, but those are the reasons why we decided to not do it:

 * Both, HTML and JSON, can have deeply nested structures, Markdown is flat.
-* There are enough packages to convert HTML to Markdown and vice-versa.
 * Markdown standards vary.
 * tiptap’s strength is cutomization, that doesn’t work very well with Markdown.
+* There are enough packages to convert HTML to Markdown and vice-versa.

 You should really consider to work with HTML or JSON to store your content, they are perfectly fine for most use cases.

 If you still think you need Markdown, ProseMirror has an [example on how to deal with Markdown](https://prosemirror.net/examples/markdown/), [Nextcloud Text](https://github.com/nextcloud/text) uses tiptap 1 to work with Markdown.
 Maybe you can learn from them.
-Or if you’re looking for a really good Markdown editor, try [CodeMirror](https://codemirror.net/).
+Or if you are looking for a really good Markdown editor, try [CodeMirror](https://codemirror.net/).

 That said, tiptap does support [Markdown shortcuts](/examples/markdown-shortcuts) to format your content.
 Also you’re free to let your content look like Markdown, for example add a `#` before an `<h1>` with CSS.